Coming Out support

 Telling people about your sexuality is called coming out.

-You don't have to tell anyone you're lesbian, gay or bisexual if you don't want to.
+You don't have to tell anyone you're lesbian, gay, bisexual or trans if you don't want to.
 It's up to you who you tell, but you might feel happier if you can be honest about who you really are.

 A good idea is to start by telling someone you really trust, and who you know will be supportive.
 It might also be helpful to get an idea about people's attitudes towards sexuality before you talk to them.

 Lots of people that you tell will be really positive and will be proud of you for telling them, they might even be flattered that you trust them enough to tell them.
 Sadly, not everyone will be so positive and supportive.
 You should be prepared for some negative reactions and understand that this may be a difficult thing for some people to understand or come to terms with.

 Once you have come out to one person the process does not end there, throughout your life you will find yourself in situations and around people where you feel the need or desire to disclose your sexual orientation.

 Ultimately there is no right or wrong way to come out, do it the way you want to and the way you feel comfortable.